ezekeal/kingkiller/my-notes.md

 * The thing behind the doors of stone sounds like a machine, dark breath that smothers being something like carbon monoxide

+* Kvothe == demon
+  * red heads were burned as demons
+  * so were people with knacks
+  * he doesn't want to step into a church
+  * stays away from clergy

 ## Just Interesting